henryzhao81/External-Term-Format-Java/README.md

 To allow other application access those data without using erlang, following are the example of how to encoding and decoding, we are using Riak Java Client for demonstration to store and retrieve data from riak which currently all data are stored in ETF, for riak java client please refer to: https://github.com/basho/riak-java-client

-Before start, add some testing data by using uds client, in remote shell:
+Before start, add some testing data by using uds client, in erlang remote shell:

 > AdvId = list_to_binary (["adv_","2221"]).
 <<"adv_2221">>